How To Write A Best Man Speech That Everyone Will Remember

 Any best man (or maid of honor, of course) looking to deliver a great wedding speech is well advised to take a note from Lincoln and keep it short.
 He’s also well advised to make it a bit lighter than the remarks the 16th President delivered on that early November day.

 And remember, being asked to be a best man is a great honor – with luck (and a lot of work and devotion), this man will only get married once in his life, and he is asking you to be the pillar of his wedding party.
 So you owe him, the new bride, and everyone assembled a good speech.
-It need not be a perfect best man speech, but it better be good.
+It need not be a perfect best man toast, but it better be good.

-How Long Should a Best Man Speech Be?
+How Long Should A Best Man Speech Be?

 The shorter the better, frankly.
 Look to Abraham Lincoln for inspiration and try to keep your remarks to under three minutes, which means trying to keep your whole speech to around 300 words or a bit more.